Knife Steels

 AEB-L

-Manufactured by Uddeholm in Sweden since ??.
+Manufactured by Uddeholm in Sweden.
 Originally developed as a steel for razor blades...
-I believe most razors are still mde form AEB-L. A very tough stainless, ideal for thin blades or blades where you need flex.
-It's become very popular for handmade cullinary knives in the last few years.
+I believe most razors are still made form AEB-L. A very tough stainless, ideal for thin blades or blades where you need flex and toughness.
+It's become very popular for handmade knives in the last few years.

 Pro: Toughness!